tommasosansone91/chuck_norris_jokes_api_caller/INSTALL_AND_USAGE.md

 initialize the db migration gear, it will create a folder at path `migrations`.<br>
 You should ignore the error in case a folder `migrations` is already present/versioned in the project.

+In case you deleted migrations and you want to init the db anwe:

+    sqlite3 chuck_norris_jokes_caller/chuck_norris_jokes_caller.sqlite

+        delete from alembic_version;

+then

     flask db init  # create migration required files

 save the changes to DB structure